travelingcircusofurbanism/website/posts/kyoto/honmachiescola/content.md

 One thing that we've encountered and continuously been impressed by in Kyoto is the culture of "make it your own".
 We've seen a number of sustainable self-build projects, that is lodging an eloquent protest against the homogenization of our cities and uncontainable consumerism now rolling across the globe.

-Above all, we believe [Honmachi Escola](http://www.escola-kyoto.com/escola-index.html) helps us reconceive our relationship with communities in cities and our way of living.
+Above all, we believe [Honmachi Escola](http://www.escola-kyoto.com/escola-index.html) helps us reconceive our relationship with communities in cities and our way of living.

 Honmachi Escola is a project to utilize a complex of 8 unused buildings and 350㎡ open square in Honmachi neighborhood close to [Sanjusangendo](https://kyoto.travel/en/shrine_temple/159).
 Currently, three buildings of the complex are used for accommodations, the rests are studios and offices.
 It's hard to explain what [Honmachi Escola](http://www.escola-kyoto.com/escola-index.html) is about in one word, though.
 Probably that is the point - it might not really be about the definition, but rather what this place, at the deepest level, might mean for those who live there and visit there.